 - You will create maps using GIS, and relate these to issues of conservation, development, and other areas of research and practice.

 Harini Nagendra is Director of Research Center at the University, and leads the University’s Center for Climate Change and Sustainability.
-She is a Senior Research Associate at the Elinor and Vincent Ostrom Workshop at Indiana University, and a co-editor of Global Environmental Change.
 Over the past 25 years, Harini has been at the leading edge of research examining conservation in forests and cities of South Asia from the perspective of both landscape ecology and social justice.
 For her…